Mission Statement

 How can information be conveyed in a post-truth outrage reality?
 How can stories spark discussions in the spectrum between the extremes?
 If facts cease to carry the argument, can imagination and emotions further an honest debate?
 In a world of competing narratives, involuntary misinformation, and deliberate disinformation, I am searching for a moral and ethical compass as guidance; impartial but not indifferent, opinionated but not manipulating, essayistic but not personal, fact-based but informal in its appearance.

-This semi-journalistic exhibition experiment aims to bring long-form narration closer to the audience in both the physical and digital realm.
+This journalism-inspired exhibition experiment aims to bring long-form narration closer to the audience in both the physical and digital realm.
 Naturally, as an (ex?)journalist I am mainly interested in contemporary debates with focus on social and political issues: the interaction with our environment, the fabric of societies, the way we decide to connect, partition, and organize the world we live in.
 Our reality is a consequence of choices made in the past; the choices of the present will inevitably shape the reality of the future.

 With my present work – part documentary, part fiction, part vision; not journalism, not art; neither plain photography stills nor moving pictures; both series and standalone at once – I hope to provide an additional perspective to controversial, confusing, and abstract questions of our times by borrowing from the journalistic techniques (and senses) I was trained for and by embracing the emotional audio-visual storytelling I love.